ProxyLabs/mina-secret-exchange/README.md

 - user friendly frontend with a bunch of possibilities
 - having to provide one of n solutions before you can access functionalities of the smart contract

+# My Goal

+I wanted to combine the features of a user facing zk-powered smart contract.
+I achieved this by combining the following features

+- a simple user interface where users can actually interqact with the smart contract the way they are used to from other platforms like Ethereum
+- the power of zk proofs provided by Mina and SnarkyJS
+- something every smart contract users knows about: (d)Exchanges and some (even tho only theoretical and simulated) popular DEFI features like swapping token

 # Usage

 TODO: do usage; add installation guide